 Suffering from ‘existential schizophrenia.’
 “It’s the sickness of those who live a double life, fruit of hypocrisy that is typical of mediocre and progressive spiritual emptiness that academic degrees cannot fill.
 It’s a sickness that often affects those who, abandoning pastoral service, limit themselves to bureaucratic work, losing contact with reality and concrete people.”

 Take heed in the wisdom of Jesus – you cannot serve two masters.
-Indiana Policy Review and Notre Dame are an oxymoron – they simply don’t work together in the same sentence, John Gaski.
-Abandon the clamors of material wealth and ego and focus on your true pastoral mission as a witness to corruption and hold the lower powers accountable.
+Indiana Policy Review and Notre Dame are an oxymoron – they don’t work together in the same sentence, John Gaski.
+Abandon the clamors of material wealth and ego, focus on your true pastoral mission as a witness to the corruption, and hold the lower powers accountable.

 Merry Christmas, and Happy Holidays.